JeromyIrvine/screeps-pub/readme.md

 - [x] Storage support for harvesters
 - [ ] Storage awareness for workers
 - [ ] Add Wall Repairers
 - [ ] Advanced worker management: upgraders, builders, and repairers are all *workers* who can be reassigned based on jobs available.
-New workes should only be built if the target population for a given job can't be filled.
+New workers should only be built if the target population for a given job can't be filled.

 ## Roles